On Tuesday 16 June 1981 the front page of the North Western Courier carried two articles related to Eddie Murray’s ‘suicide’.

 Eddie came from a town called Wee Waa, in the deep north of New South Wales.
 Where cotton is grown by wealthy landlords, and cheap black labour helps keep it that way.

 The coppers reckon that Eddie hung himself by tearing up a cell blanket and threading it through a grill above the cell door way above his head after being arrested on Friday night for drunkenness near the Imperial Hotel.
 Under the legal fiction of the time, Eddie Murray was not arrested but detained under the NSW Intoxicated Persons Act and placed in “preventive detention”.
-He could have simply been taken home but, of course, he wasn’t.
+He could have simply been taken home but was taken to the Wee Waa watchouse instead.
 At the time, according to the 1981-82 Bureau of Crime Statistics report, the rate of detention of Aboriginal people in north-western NSW under the Intoxicated Persons Act was 93 times the overall rate for the State.
-These niceties of law are meaningless to killers in uniform.

 In 1997 a court ordered that Eddie’s body be exhumed to reveal he had a broken sternum.